Australian Cattle Dog: In Canada

 The breed gained official recognition from the Canadian Kennel Club in January 1980 after five years of collecting pedigrees, gathering support, and lobbying officials by two breeders and enthusiasts.
 The small number of Australian Cattle Dogs in Canada at the time were primarily working dogs on farms and ranches scattered across large distances.
 However, the fledgling breed club held conformation shows, obedience and agility competitions, and entered their dogs in sports including flyball and lure coursing.
 At the end of 1980, Landmaster Carina was named the first Australian Cattle Dog in Canada to gain both her conformation and obedience titles.

 In the United Kingdom

-The first registered Australian Cattle Dogs to arrive in the United Kingdom were two blue puppies, Lenthal Flinton and Lenthal Darlot, followed in 1980 by Landmaster Darling Red in whelp.
+The first registered Australian Cattle Dogs to arrive in the United Kingdom were two blue puppies, Lenthel Flinton and Lenthel Darlot, imported in 1980 by Malcolm Duding.
+They were followed soon afterwards by Landmaster Darling Red in whelp.
 Landmaster Darling Red was imported by John and Mary Holmes, and proved to be an outstanding brood bitch.
 Over the next few years additional Cattle Dogs arrived in the UK from the Netherlands, Kenya, Germany and Australia, although prior to relaxation of rules regarding artificial insemination, the UK gene pool was limited.
-In 1985 an Australian Cattle Dog Society was formed and officially recognised by the Kennel Club; before this they had to compete in the category "Any Variety Not Separately Classified".
+In 1985 the Australian Cattle Dog Society of Great Britain was formed and officially recognised by the Kennel Club; before this they had to compete in the category "Any Variety Not Separately Classified".
 Australian Cattle Dogs were competing successfully in obedience and working trials in the UK during the 1980s.

+Official Standards

+The breed standard maintained by Dogs Australia (formerly the ANKC) describes an Australian Cattle Dog of well-conditioned muscle and symmetrical build, with no exaggerated features that would limit agility or endurance.
+Whether bred for work, companionship, or show, the dog should appear balanced and strong rather than delicate or cumbersome, reflecting the stamina and agility essential to a working animal.